 The approved provider will place a prominently displayed notice in the foyer area of our Service, providing contact information, including the name and telephone number for lodging complaints.
-Educators and staff will receive guidance on the complaint/grievance policy and procedure and the process for reporting complaints during their service induction.
+Educators and staff will receive guidance on the complaint/ grievance policy and procedure and the process for reporting complaints during their service induction.
 Families, children and young people will be advised of the complaint/ grievance policy and procedure and how to report complaints during orientation of enrolment.

 All grievances and complaints will be treated seriously and as a priority, in accordance with the Dealing with Complaints Policy and procedure.

-Any complaints that allege a breach of the National Law and Regulations or alleges that the health, safety and wellbeing of a child or young person at the Service may have been compromised will be documented and reported to the Regulatory Authority within 24 hours.
-In the event that the child, young person or family is dissatisfied with the complaints process, they are advised they have the option to reach out to the regulatory authority for further assistance.
+Any complaints that allege a breach of the National Law and Regulations or alleges that the health, safety and wellbeing of a child or young person at the Service may have been compromised will be documented and reported to the regulatory authority within 24 hours.

-[Primary policy - Child Protection; Dealing with Complaints]
+[Primary policies- Child Protection; Dealing with Complaints]

-PHYSICAL ENVIRONMENT - SUPERVISION AND SAFETY CHECKLISTS (National Principles 5 and 7)
+PHYSICAL ENVIRONMENT - SUPERVISION AND SAFETY CHECKLISTS

 Children's safety is embedded in our day-to-day practices.
-All staff and educators have knowledge of and adhere to the National Model Code and Guidelines and not use, or have access to, any personal electronic devices, including mobile phones or smart watches used to take images or videos when educating and caring for children at the OSHC Service.

-We ensure effective and adequate supervision is provided to children at all times whilst ensuring educator to child ratios are met at all times.
-Educators will employ 'active supervision' strategies within the Service environment and when participating in excursions or transporting children.
+All staff and educators have knowledge of and adhere to the National Model Code and Guidelines.
+We ensure effective and adequate supervision is provided to children at all times at all times consistently, while ensuring educator to child ratios are met at all times.
+Educators will employ 'active supervision' strategies within the service environment and when participating in excursions or transporting children.

 We ensure students and visitors are never alone with children whilst at the Service.
 The physical environment including toilets and nappy change facilities is designed and maintained to facilitate clear supervision of children whilst maintaining their rights and dignity.

 Consideration will be made for the different ages and abilities of children and the activities that may require different levels of supervision.
-Sleeping infants and toddlers will be closely monitored at regular intervals and will always be within sight and hearing distance of educators so a child's breathing and the colour of their skin can be monitored.
+Sleeping infants and toddlers will be closely monitored at regular intervals and will always be within sight and hearing distance of educators so a child's breathing, and the colour of their skin can be monitored.
 Consideration will be provided when older children are using the toilet and bathroom areas, including monitoring and supervision across all areas that children access.